jackhumbert/native_classes/README.md

-# RED4ext.Example using Visual Studio
+# Native Class RED4ext Example using Visual Studio

-An example of a RED4ext plugin using Visual Studio.
+Quick native class example.
+Redscript shows how to declare header & use it.

 ## Build instructions